Om Prakash Dhankar: 2014 Rohtak Lok Sabha Election: Lost

 In 2014, he contested from Rohtak Parliamentary constituency against the son of Chief Minister, Haryana, Deepender Singh Hooda.
 O.P.
 Dhankhar finished second with 319436 votes (31%) and the Indian National Lok Dal candidate finished a poor third.

 During Jhajjar Lok Sabha rally in April, Shri Narendra Modi has reportedly called O.P.
 Dhankhar as his close confidant and dedicated political leader who has effortlessly worked for last 30 years.

 2014 Haryana Vidhan Sabha Election: Won

-He successfully contested as BJP’s candidate from badali constituency (by garnering 36.48% of total polled votes) in the 2014 Haryana Legislative Assembly election.
+He successfully contested as BJP’s candidate from badli constituency (by garnering 36.48% of total polled votes) in the 2014 Haryana Legislative Assembly election.
 Shri Om Prakash Dhankhar was a front runner claimant for the leadership position in the eventuality of BJP forming a government in Haryana in 2014 Assembly Elections.
 He led one of the legs of the four Vijay Sankalp Yatras organized by BJP for 2014 Haryana Assembly Elections.